 Only applied to populations that are geographically isolated.

 When they are formed they create a natural barrier between the squirrels living in the area.
-Squirrels populations were separated due to geographical changes and they got distributed in different areas and became two different species.
+Squirrel populations were separated due to geographical changes and they got distributed in different areas and became two different species.

 If there is more than one copy of chromosome or loss of a chromosome in one of the daughters and they are known as allopolyploidy.